 Common proteins you’ll find in the dish include beef, chicken, pork or shrimp.
 Vegetables include bean sprouts, cabbage, snow peas, carrots.

-Whatever proteins and vegetables you choose, everything is tied together with a thick, savory sauce.
+Whatever proteins and vegetables you choose, everything is tied together with a thick gravy-like savory sauce.
 This sauce is easy to make.

 - Soy Sauce

 - Oyster Sauce

 You can, of course, add even more ingredients to the sauce to build on the flavor, but the above ingredients are enough for an easy flavorful sauce.
 Sometimes I also like to add a splash of shaoxing cooking wine and some fresh ginger.

 If you don’t have oyster sauce, you can leave it out, but I would recommend using chicken broth instead of water to give more flavor to the sauce.

 While this is optional, if you are making this dish with chicken, I would recommend velveting the chicken beforehand so that the chicken will be very tender.